Miscellaneous Pop Percussion

 4Terry Snyder & All Stars: Gentle Purr-cussion; United Artists WWS-7521

-4Terry Snyder & All Stars: Mister Percussion; United Artists WWS-8500 (Unique Percussion)
+5Terry Snyder & All Stars: Mister Percussion; United Artists WWS-8500 (issued also as Unique Percussion, same number)

 6Ted Sommer: Percussive Mariachi; Solid State SS-18012; 1967